FreelanceJavaDev/GeneticProgramming/README.md

 Non-encoding DNA is the DNA before a start codon and after a stop codon.

 Now for the correlations to computers.
 Using the 2-bit nucleotide mapping a codon would occupy 6 bits, meaning a codon can reside within a byte with two bits (one nucleotide to spare).
 The number of codons is  is even nicer 4^3^ comes out to 64.

+It doesn't end there, just as there is overlap in dna encoding of amino acids, so too is there overlap in computer machine op-codes.
+On x86 0x60-0x6F are copies of the conditional jumps typically 0x70-0x7F, 0xF0 and 0xF1 both act as a lock prefix.

 ## Compilation methods
 All the methods center around converting a base-4 code (A, T, C & G) into a base 2 code (0 & 1).
 They all involve using two bits for each base.